djipco/webmidi/website/api/classes/Output.md

 # Output

-The `Output` class represents a MIDI output port.
-This object is derived from the host's MIDI subsystem and cannot be instantiated directly.

 The `Output` class represents a single MIDI output port.
 This object is automatically instantiated by the library according to the host's MIDI subsystem and should not be directly instantiated.
 Instead, you can access all available `Output` objects by referring to the